nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * When changing a date slot in the existing list, if the old date slot is assigned, it will be deassigned and the new date slot will be in "not assigned status".

-* When changing an unavailable date in the existing list or add a new unavailable date in the existing list from a nurse, the date slot assigned to that nurse will be checked against the unavailable date.
+* When changing an unavailable date in the existing list or adding a new unavailable date in the existing list from a nurse, the date slot assigned to that nurse will be checked against the unavailable date.
 If the date slot is on the same day with the unavailable date, it will auto deassign that date slot from the nurse.
 </div>

 Examples: